Services

 What We Offer

-The PCPC provides the highest-quality cutting edge proteomic technology to researchers in a variety of fields such as health, agriculture, forestry, energy, environment and more.
+The PCPC provides the highest-quality cutting edge proteomic technology to researchers in a variety of fields such as health, agriculture, forestry, energy, the environment and more.

 Quantitative Proteomics